Sonnet 33 by William Shakespeare unveils to us the Godly words “my Son one”.

 “Which three till now never kept seat in one”.

-Our authors “invention” (his hybrid language of allusion) relates to ‘The Tudor Trinity’ of which he is one third – which makes sense of “three themes in one” while the “wondrous scope” afforded them – was the possibility of sharing the throne together, as at that point in history – as a Royal family they had never “kept ‘seat’ in one”.
+Our authors “invention” (his hybrid language of allusion) relates to ‘The Tudor Trinity’ of which he is one third – which makes sense of “three themes in one” while the “wondrous scope” afforded them – was the possibility of sharing the throne together, as at that point in history – as a Royal family they had never “kept seat” in ‘One’ (as one Godly entity).

 Now; although I most certainly don’t need to justify the meaning of the word seat to you – I will do it anyway: